Norbyte/bg3se/Docs/API.md

 <a id="bootstrap-scripts"></a>
 ### Bootstrap Scripts

 If Lua is enabled for the mod, the extender will attempt to load `BootstrapServer.lua` on the server side, and `BootstrapClient.lua` on the client side.
-These scripts should be created in this folder (create the Story\RawFiles\Lua folders if necessary):
+These scripts should be created in the `Mods\<YOURMOD>\ScriptExtender\Lua\` folder.
 ```
-Mods\ModName\ScriptExtender\Lua\

 ```
 **Required Scripts**
 | Name | State |